pete6982/C-HelloWorld/README.md

 From 6pm to just before 9pm, use the greeting "Good Evening World"

 From 9pm to midnight, use the greeting "Good Night World"

+To learn more about C++, go to https://www.programiz.com/cpp-programming